What’s Going Around: Flu, strep throat, stomach bug

-WellSpan Pediatric Medicine physicians across Central Pa. are still seeing a lot of flu cases.
-They have also seen strep throat cases, the stomach bug and RSV bronchiolitis.
+WellSpan Pediatric Medicine physicians across Central Pennsylvania are still seeing a lot of flu cases.
+They have also seen strep throat cases, stomach bug, and RSV bronchiolitis.

 Penn Medicine Lancaster General Health Physicians Roseville Pediatrics continued to see a lot of fevers due to various causes.